NexiloDev/Lugormod-v3/README.md

 - **Lugormod** (by Lugor): The original mod, introducing RPG-based leveling and map-building features.
 - **Lugormod T2** (by RoboPhred): Expanded features and improved stability.
 - **Lugormod U#** (by RoboPhred): Advanced scripting, new entity interfaces, and significant enhancements.
-- **Lugormod v3** (by Nexilo): The current version, with modernized features and active community-driven development.
+- **Lugormod v3** (by Nexilo, formerly the JKA clan 'Mystic Forces'): The current version, with modernized features and active community-driven development.

 ## Features